StravianApp/frontend/README.md

 ### Development

 For development, run `npm run dev` to serve the app on localhost:3000.
 This has hot-reloading.
+Also, while Stravian is only available for mobile devices and shows a message on desktops on production, it is viewable on desktop on development.

 ### Production